Stihl BR 350 - 436 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Stihl BR 350 compare with similar leaf blowers.

-- It’s capable of expelling a maximum air volume of 436 CFM (cubic feet per minute).
-This places it at the low end compared to other gas-powered backpack blowers.
-For the highest air volume, you may want to have a look at the Echo PB-9010T, which boasts with 1110 CFM.
+- Its airflow capacity, rated at 436 CFM (cubic feet per minute), positions it at the lower spectrum among gas-powered backpack blowers with a comparable engine size.
+For the highest air volume, you may want to have a look at the Stihl BR 700, which boasts with 912 CFM.

 Here's a list of the most popular specific comparisons: